 The pizza itself gets taken to the next level thanks to the gourmet toppings and unique flavor combinations that they offer.
 Combinations like pesto and pine nut or arugula and Roquefort cheese are what makes this pizzeria worth your while.

 This outpost of the famed international franchise Amorino serves up Italian-style gelato made with natural ingredients.
 As is the case with other locations of the chain throughout Spain, they are a little bit pricey, but they’re definitely delicious!

 This Basque restaurant is the place to try pintxos (small bites of food served on skewers or a piece of toasted bread).
 There is a great variety of food available at Imanol, prices are reasonable and the pintxos change seasonally.

 Juanillo Club is a cocktail and oyster bar in the center of the food court.
 Both the cocktails and oysters are delicious at this bar, and we would definitely recommend it for a treat if you’re here during your stay in Madrid.

-Want our insider’s guide to eating in Madrid?
+Update Notice: This post was originally published on January 13, 2013 and was updated with new text and photos on April 13, 2021.Want our insider’s guide to eating in Madrid?
 Just add your email address in the form below!

 Lauren grew up in an Italian-American family where 3-hour meals were the norm.
 After 10 years in the restaurant industry, she moved to Spain where she launched her popular Spanish food blog, Spanish Sabores, and soon after led groups on the first Devour Madrid food tours.